 Honeywell 5800MINI vs Honeywell 5819S

 The Honeywell 5800MINI and the Honeywell 5819S are both wireless sensors that can be used as a door and window contact.
-However, the 5819S can also be used as a wireless transmitter or as a shock sensor.
-The 5800MINI is smaller, and it includes a magnet for use as an alarm contact.
+However, the 5819S can also be used as a wireless transmitter and/or as a shock sensor.
+The 5800MINI is smaller and is used to protect a door or window opening only.

 Most people who purchase a 5819S don't do so for use as a door and window contact.
 Instead, the device is most commonly used as a shock sensor.
 This type of device is installed directly on a glass surface, such as a window or casing.
-If the glass is broken, the corresponding shockwaves will cause the device to activate so that an alarm can be triggered.
+If the glass is struck, the corresponding shockwaves will cause the device to activate so that an alarm can be triggered, whether the glass was actually broken, or not.
 This is different from a standard glass break, which listens for the sound of breaking glass.
 The 5819S can also be used as a wireless transmitter so that a hardwired sensor can communicate with a wireless system.
 None of these features are possible with a 5800MINI.
 Additionally, the 5800MINI is smaller and more compact than the 5819S.

 Did you find this answer useful?